gambitph/Stackable/.github/ISSUE_TEMPLATE/v2-issue.md

 -->

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you encountered the error from your version 1 block when you activated version 2 (early access), paste here your page HTML content code before your encountered the block error.

 **To Reproduce**
 Steps to reproduce the behavior: